WestGrid/ubcSummerSchool2018/1-program.md

 &nbsp;

-**Notes**:
-- Apr-06 Martin Krzywinski is still unsure, will try to answer soon (but not the design course)
-- Matt McInnis from IBM is unreachable; Roman is working with other IBM contacts
-- CC cloud: Brent will provide materials, Venkat will teach
-- so far no one to teach Julia language

 ## Action items

 **Garth:**
 * confirm with Todd: planning to be in Vancouver for the entire summer school (flying back on Thursday night)
-* now looking into either using a splitter to get the video signal, or recording with a camera (OBS is no longer an option)
+* now looking into either using a splitter to get the video signal, or recording with a camera; OBS is no longer an option
 * will talk to his contacts in AV support at UBC Vancouver about borrowing the equipment
 * will make sure there is a proper LAN connection (not relying on wireless for broadcast)

 **Alex:**
 * ONGOING work with Mathworks
-  - we are really interested in using the TAH UBC license
-  - work with the instructors: need intro, need to show running/scaling on Cedar, make sure everyone can access MATLAB

 **Jamie:**
-* Martin Krzywinski has to decide until the end of March
-* Apr-06 ECOSCOPE confirmed date/time; Jamie asked for syllabus details by the end of the next week (Apr-13)
-* CC bioinformatics team: volunteers to teach Galaxy/GenAP?
+- Apr-06 Martin Krzywinski is still unsure, will try to answer soon (but not the design course)

 **Roman:**
 * Apr-03 Gino DiLabio: interested, but mostly likely will travel, will let us know in a couple of days
 * Apr-03 waiting to hear from Ian Allison (PIMS) on someone from his team to teach Jupyter/Python; Ian himself will be in Europe; could be Patrick Walls?
-* Mar-20 contacting people about participating in the career panel (Brent, finance, etc)